 Spike sighs, shakes himself.
 "Anyway.
 They've got their reasons."

 He flashes her a grin.
 "That's actually true, you know.
-Latin
+Latin music and complaint rock."

 "I'll keep that in mind."